HL7/fhir-pdmp/input/pagecontent/use-case.md

   - a `patient` parameter equaling the Patient.id located in the previous step
   - additional parameters to further filter the results.

+The following FHIR search uses both Patient parameters to retrieve a particular patient from a PDMP Responder.

+`GET [base]/Patient` <br/>
+`?given=karina&family=doe&birthdate=eq2008-08-22&gender=female`

+It returns the Patient resource representing the individual, including the Patient.id `0c55727c-9642-421c-a213-ee134d075930` - which is the PDMP Responder system's unique system identifier for the patient.
+- If the response included multiple potential matches for the search criteria, an end-user would locate the intended patient among them.

+The second search uses the returned Patient.id to limit results to the selected patient and uses additional MedicationDispense parameters to specify which dispenses to include in the response...

+`GET [base]/MedicationDispense` <br />
+`&whenhandedover=ge2023-01-01&whenhandedover=le2023-12-31`<br/>
+`&_include=MedicationDispense:subject`<br/>
+`&_include:recurse=MedicationDispense:prescription`<br/>
+`&_include:recurse=MedicationRequest:requester`<br/>
+`&_include:recurse=MedicationDispense:performer`<br/>

+The above call will return all MedicationDispense all 2023 dispenses for the specified patient.
+The bundle returned will also include referenced MedicationRequest, Practitioner (prescriber), Organization (pharmacy) and Patient resources.

 Note: The data elements returned by these searches and how they map to NCPDP and PMIX/NIEM are discussed in the Data Elements and Mapping section of this guide.